-How Treasury Rates Work
+How 10-Year Treasury Rates Work

 When there is a lot of demand, investors bid at or above the face value.
 In that case, the yield is low because they will get a lower return on their investment.
 It's worth it to them, though, because they know their investment is safe.
 They are willing to accept a low yield in return for lower risk.

-That's why you'll see Treasury rates fall during the recession phase of the business cycle.
-That's what you want to see because it will drive bank lending rates, and all other interest rates, down.
+Treasury rates fall during the contraction phase of the business cycle.
+It drives interest rates down.
 It provides greater liquidity right when the economy needs it.

 When there's a bull market or the economy is in the expansion phase of the business cycle, there are plenty of other investments.
 Investors are looking for more return than a 10-year Treasury note will give.
-Therefore, there's not a lot of demand.
+As a result, there's not a lot of demand.
 Bidders are only willing to pay less than the face value.
-In that case, the yield is higher.
+When that happens, the yield is higher.
 Treasurys are sold at a discount, so there is a greater return on the investment.

 How It Affects You

 The 10-year Treasury note yield is also the benchmark that guides other interest rates.
 As yields on the 10-year Treasury notes rise, so do the interest rates on other types of debt instruments like fixed-rate mortgages.
 Investors who buy bonds are looking for the best rate with the lowest return.
 If the rate on the Treasury note drops, then the rates on other, less safe investments can also fall and remain competitive.

 The major exception is adjustable-rate mortgages, which follow the federal funds rate.
 However, even this rate is tied to the 10-year Treasury yield, though less directly.
 Some believe the Federal Reserve watches the Treasury yield before making its decision to change the federal funds rate, though it's a matter of debate whether that's true or not.
 The 10-year Treasury note yield indicates the confidence that investors have in economic growth.